Manager University of Hawai‘i System Human Studies Program Honolulu, Hawaii, United States

 Program

-Assessment: Questions 1: How do Human Research Protection Program Administrators and IRB members rate the value of community involvement in research?
-2: What are the experiences of Human Research Protection Program Administrators and IRB members regarding community involvement in research?
+Assessment: Question 1: How do Human Research Protection Program Administrators and IRB members rate the value of community involvement in research?
+Question 2: What are the experiences of Human Research Protection Program Administrators and IRB members regarding community involvement in research?

-Results showed respondents value community involvement in research to a certain extent.
-This does not appear to be a significant majority statement that prioritizes community input and engagement as a core default practice.
-This dichotomy is reflected in the literature (Chung‐Do et al., 2019; DeCambra et al., 1992; Gribble & Around Him, 2014).
+Results showed that respondents value community involvement in research, yet respondents also indicated that soliciting community input and engagement is not a core default priority.
+This dichotomy has been present for years as reflected in the literature (Chung‐Do et al., 2019; DeCambra et al., 1992; Gribble & Around Him, 2014).
 This is interesting in the context of Hawai‘i and Native Hawaiian culture which emphasizes building pilina (involving connection building & relationships), as well as community and relational cooperative frameworks (Lipe, 2016).
 How might the Strategic Plan for a Native Hawaiian place of learning at a large academic institution, for example, be leveraged to help influence more connection making amongst the IRB professional and research community in Hawai‘i?
 HRPPs are uniquely poised to actively engage in establishing community involvement in research.

 Discussion: "Beloved community is formed not by the eradication of difference but by its affirmation, by each of us claiming the identities and cultural legacies that shape who we are and how we live in the world” (hooks, 1995, p.265).